Systems

 Relevant official examples: ecs_guide, startup_system, system_param.

-Systems are pieces of functionality, which are run by Bevy.
+Systems are pieces of functionality to be run by Bevy.
 They are typically implemented using regular Rust functions.
+This is how you implement all your game logic.

 These functions can only take special parameter types, to specify what data you need access to.
 If you use unsupported parameter types in your function, you will get confusing compiler errors!